CenterForOpenScience/OSFDocs/docs/accounts/profiles.rst

 The user can edit the four individual name fields (i.e. given, middle, family, and suffix) individually, rather than using the auto-fill function.
 To do so, the user clicks into the field and saves their changes.
 These four fields do not affect the username—what is shown in contributor lists and the navigation bar—but they do affect citations.
 Any or all of these fields can be left blank.
 There is no character limit.
-As the user updates and saves these fields, the citation preview is updated, indicating what a :doc:`citation <../projects/citations>` of their work will look like.
+As the user updates and saves these fields, the citation preview is updated, indicating what a :ref:`citation <citations>` of their work will look like.
 After saving changes to any of these fields, a green text alert is shown below the "Save" button::

     Settings updated